Find Funding

 Value: Up to $5000 (matching commitments required)

-Through engagement in meaningful research collaborations with international partners, U of T faculty and students contribute to solving complex global problems.
+Through engagement in meaningful research collaborations with international partners, U of T faculty members and students contribute to solving complex global problems.
 One way the Office of the Vice President, International helps support this work is through various joint calls for research proposals with select international institutions.
 The collaborations supported through this seed funding leverage each institution’s unique research strengths, foster the mobility of researchers, and accelerate discovery.

 Each call varies with respect to project length, allocated funding, and prioritized field depending on the nature of the partnership.